IuliiaKonovalova/e-commerce/README.md

 3. Go to the [Cloudinary dashboard](https://cloudinary.com/console/).

-4. At the top of the page you will see your cloud name, api key, and api secret.
+4. At the top of the page, you will see your cloud name, API key, and API secret.

-5. To reveal api secret, hover over the api key container and click on the button that looks like an eye.
+5. To reveal API secret, hover over the API key container and click on the button that looks like an eye.

-6. Copy these values and paste them into the config vars on heroku and into your `env.py` file.
+6. Copy these values and paste them into the config vars on Heroku and into your `env.py` file.

 To get stripe public key, secret key, and webhook secret:

-**Please go to Payment Setup section in the readme file for more information.**
+**Please go to the Payment Setup section in the readme file for more information.**

 [Payment Setup](#payment-setup)